ReveredEye/mlopsZoomCamp/README.md

 # mlopsZoomCamp
 Main repository for my own progression through the MLOps Zoom camp course.
-To activate or deactivate python environment in codespaces use `source <interpreter directory>/bin/activate` or `. deactivate`.
+To activate or deactivate python environment (`python -m venv .`) in codespaces use `source <interpreter directory>/bin/activate` or `. deactivate`.
 Please install Python and Jupyter extensions in codespaces
 (you can click on install on `codespaces: <codespace name>` in VSCode).